Whelp-Inc/whelp-flutter-sdk/README.md

 );
 ```

-If you are using an on-premise Whelp instance, you can also specify the `baseUrl` parameter to `WhelpConfig.onPremise`:
+If you are using an on-premise Whelp instance, use `WhelpConfig.onPremise` to specify the base URL:

 ```dart
 final WhelpConfig config = WhelpConfig.onPremise(